 Management Proposals Board recommends Reasons for Recommendation See page 1.
-Election of 9 directors √ FOR Our Board of Directors ("Board") and its Nominating and Corporate Governance Committee believe the 9 Board nominees possess the skills, and experience to effectively monitor performance, provide oversight, and advise management on our long-term strategy.
-26 2.
-Ratification of the selection of Ernst & Young LLP as our independent auditor for fiscal year 2023 √ FOR Based on the Audit Committee's assessment of Ernst & Young LLP's qualifications and performance, it believes their retention for fiscal year 2023 is in the best interests of our company.
-34 3.
-Advisory vote to approve executive compensation ✓ FOR Our executive compensation programs demonstrate our execution on our pay for performance philosophy and reflect corporate governance best practices.
-35 4.
-Advisory vote on the frequency of future votes on executive compensation 1 YEAR Our Board believes that advisory "say-on-pay" votes should be conducted every year so that our stockholders may provide us with their regular and direct input on our compensation philosophy, policies and practices.
-36 5.
-Approval of the amendment and restatement of our 2010 Equity Incentive Plan √ FOR Our 2010 Equity Incentive Plan addresses the continuing need to provide performance-based restricted stock units, restricted stock units and other equity-based incentives to attract and retain the most qualified personnel and to respond to relevant market changes in equity compensation practices.
-37
+Election of 8 directors FOR Our Board of Directors ("Board") and its Nominating and Corporate Governance Committee believe the 8 Board nominees possess the skills, and experience to effectively monitor performance, provide oversight, and advise management on our long-term strategy.
+25 2.
+Ratification of the selection of Ernst & Young LLP as our independent auditor for fiscal year 2024 ✓ FOR Based on the Audit Committee's assessment of Ernst & Young LLP's qualifications and performance, it believes their retention for fiscal year 2024 is in the best interests of our company.
+33 3.
+Advisory vote to approve executive compensation √ FOR Our executive compensation programs demonstrate our execution on our pay for performance philosophy and reflect corporate governance best practices.
+34 4.
+Approval of the amendment and restatement of our 2010 Equity Incentive Plan FOR Our 2010 Equity Incentive Plan addresses the continuing need to provide performance-based restricted stock units, restricted stock units and other equity-based incentives to attract and retain the most qualified personnel and to respond to relevant market changes in equity compensation practices.
+35